 Death of Alexander Hamilton

-Staging the duel, not in New York, but New Jersey, which was less aggressive in prosecuting illegal duels, they arrived in Weehawken, a well-known dueling location.
-Indeed, Hamilton’s oldest son Philip had previously died in a duel on that site.
-Hamilton and Burr arrived at 6:30 AM with their seconds.
+Staging the duel, not in New York but in New Jersey, which was less aggressive in prosecuting illegal duels, they arrived in Weehawken, a well-known dueling location.
+Indeed, Hamilton’s oldest son Philip had previously died in a duel on that site just a few yards away.
+Hamilton and Burr arrived separately at about 6:30 AM with their seconds.
 Who fired first is not ascertainable.
 Hamilton fired intentionally in the air into a tree.
 Burr’s shot struck Hamilton, mortally wounding him.